What Companies Really Mean by

 Primary Research — Practitioner Survey

 The survey layer is the only signal in this report that asks practitioners directly: what are you experiencing?
 Four survey instruments — CISOs and security leaders, AI security practitioners, recruiters and hiring managers, and adjacent security engineers — plus a flash assessment collected first-person responses across the same dimensions the hiring corpus measures at a distance.
 The results are striking for how closely they mirror the corpus signal.
-27% report no clear AI security owner in their organization — the practitioner's version of the ownership vacuum Finding 07 documents in job description language.
-Self-reported program maturity sits at 2/5 (emerging band), confirming that executive awareness has outrun engineering delivery, not the reverse.
-57% of respondents recognize AI Security Engineering as an emerging distinct discipline, yet describe hiring practices built on AppSec and GRC assumptions.
-The most-cited practitioner risk — Data leakage via AI at 38% — maps directly to the agentic attack surface language in 0.24% of job postings.
+22% report no clear AI security owner in their organization — the practitioner's version of the ownership vacuum Finding 07 documents in job description language.
+Self-reported program maturity sits at 2.1/5 (emerging band), confirming that executive awareness has outrun engineering delivery, not the reverse.
+48% of respondents recognize AI Security Engineering as an emerging distinct discipline, yet describe hiring practices built on AppSec and GRC assumptions.
+The most-cited practitioner risk — No AI asset inventory at 34% — maps directly to the agentic attack surface language in 0.24% of job postings.
 Practitioners can name the threat.
 The hiring market has not yet built the role that owns it.

 Top practitioner-cited AI security risks — cross-persona survey